Teachers walking outside school

 National Funding Formula

-Your core school funding can be used to subsidise your tutoring as part of your long-term intervention strategies.
+Your core school funding can be used to subsidise tutoring as part of your long-term intervention strategies.

 16-19 Funding